Arawasu/hammerbeam-slideshow/README.md

     path: config
 ```

-Now simply swap out the default nice_view shield on the board for the custom one in your build.yaml file.
+Now simply swap out the default nice_view shield on the board for the custom one in your build.yaml file."

 ```yml
 ---